risk-first/website/risks/Agency-Risk.md

 ### Paperclips

-In general, we don't (yet) build software systems that try to optimise for a hierarchy of goals (like humans do).
-Were we to do so, Agency Risk would rear its head as described in  [Nick Bostrom's](https://en.wikipedia.org/wiki/Nick_Bostrom) AI thought experiment:
+Building software systems that try to optimise for a hierarchy of goals (like humans do) is still a research project.
+But it is something AI researchers such as [Nick Bostrom](https://en.wikipedia.org/wiki/Nick_Bostrom) worry about.
+Consider his AI thought experiment:

 > "If you give an artificial intelligence an explicit goal – like maximizing the number of paper clips in the world – and that artificial intelligence has gotten smart enough to the point where it is capable of inventing its own super-technologies and building its own manufacturing plants, then, well, be careful what you wish for." -- [Nick Bostrom, _Wikipedia_](https://en.wikipedia.org/wiki/Universal_Paperclips#Themes)

 ![Universal Paperclips](../images/generated/risks/agency/paperclips.png)

+Bostrom worries that humanity would be steamrollered accidentally whilst trying to maximise the paperclip goal.
+The AI need not be malevolent - it's enough that it just requres the resources that keep us alive!

-This problem may be a long way off and in any case it's not really in our interests to build AI systems that prioritise their own survival.
-As humans, we have inherited that goal through evolution, but an AI wouldn't necessarily have this goal unless we subjected AI development to some kind of evolutionary survival-of-the-fittest process too.
+This problem may be a long way off.
+In any case it's not really in our interests to build AI systems that prioritise their own survival.
+As humans, we have inherited the survival goal through evolution: an AI wouldn't necessarily have this goal unless we subjected AI development to some kind of evolutionary survival-of-the-fittest process too.

 ### Teams